Where are Crab Snares Legal? State Guide & Laws 2026

 • Crab lines (string with bait, no hooks)

-• Traditional crab traps (with proper specifications)
+• Traditional crab traps meeting TPWD specifications

 • Dip nets and drop nets